fdasilvan/deel-challenge/COMMENTS.md

    change my Node version but I think that, in general, having an up-to-date package is a good thing.
 2. I created simple repository and service layers to be able to reuse code, but if it was a bigger product I'd probably create a fanciest one, inclusind Controllers, Interfaces, Dependency Injetcion, etc..
 3. In the sixth requirement I was not sure if I should consider a job to be "Done" based on the "paymentDate" column or not.
 To be more accurate I'd prefer to add 2 new columns to Job table "start_date" and "end_date", to keep track of the period it took to be completed, and only then consider jobs within this interval to the sum of the amount.
 For simplicity, I will just use "paymentDate" on my solution.
+4. For this test I implemented unit tests considering the seed database as a reference.
+In a production project I'd create all the

 ## Tech Debts

-[ ] Implement better error handling
+[x] Implement better error handling
-[ ] Implement better logging
+[x] Implement better logging
-[ ] Implement Service Layer, where the business logic should be [ ] Implement transactions on transfer endpoint (I had some difficulties making it work in Sequelize/SQLite)
+[x] Implement Service Layer, where the business logic should be [ ] Implement transactions on transfer endpoint (I had some difficulties making it work in Sequelize/SQLite)

 ## Unit tests

 ### Authentication Middleware

+    [x] Valid profile should return 200 - OK
-    [ ] An invalid profile should return 401 - Unauthorized
+    [x] Non existent profile should return 401 - Unauthorized [x] An invalid profile should return 401 - Unauthorized

 ### Contracts

-    [ ] Get contract by ID
+    [x] Get contract by ID
-        [ ] Only owner can access his contracts
+        [x] Only owner can access his contracts
-        [ ] Contractor can't access contracts from other contractors [ ] Not found contractors should return 404
-        [ ] Not found contracts should return 404
+        [x] Contractor can't access contracts from other contractors [x] Not found contractors/clients should return 404 [x] Not found contracts should return 404
-    [ ] Get contracts
+    [x] Get contracts
-        [ ] Only owner can access his contracts
-        [ ] Contractor can't access contracts from other contractors [ ] No contracts should return 200 with an empty array [ ] Found contracts couldn't be "terminated"
+        [x] Should only bring his own contracts (either as client or contractor) [x] Contractor can't access contracts from other contractors [x] Found contracts couldn't be "terminated"

 ### Jobs